Business Deductions: New Tax Plan Explained

 7. Change in Meal Deductions

-Meals in restaurants, as long as business is discussed during them, are still 50% deductible.
+Meals in restaurants, as long as they are related to business, are still 50% deductible.
 Examples are meals with employees, clients, potential new customers, freelance consultants or anyone with a relationship to the business.
 This deduction also applies to employees of a company who are travelling.

 8. No Change in Deductions for Holiday Party or Employee Outings